ruediste/lambda-peg-parser/README.md

 To implement this algorithm it is necessary to add an around advice to the rule methods.
 This could easily be accomplished using a cglib.
 However, the resulting stack traces contain many artificial entries and debugging experience is far from perfect.
 Therefore, before instantiating a parser class, the class is transformed using [ASM](http://asm.ow2.org/) to contain the advice in their methods and loaded using a separate class loader.
 The resulting instance can either be accessed through an interface, or a proxy of the parser class is created which forwards to the real parser instance.

+The around advice is contained in **PrototypeParser**.
+The bytecode is copied form there to each rule method.

 ## Pluggable Grammars
 Plugging different grammars is really easy.
 Multiple parsers using the same **ParsingContext** can freely cooperate.
 Just instantiate the parsers using a single context and register them with each other.

+## Extensibility
+The **ParsingContext** and the **ParsingState** have been prepared to be subclassed.
+This should allow for a wide range of improvements.